rtviii/riboxyz/README.md

         - [ ] Recycling Factors
         - [ ] tRNA

-    - [ ] working on a proposoal with Khanh and Anton
-    - [ ] can make progress on this without curation

 - [ ] Ligand improvements ( you can assume one has medicinal value/signficance if it's in drugbank)
     ### TODO: